twincitiesguy/pravega-music-demo/README.md

 ## Running the generator

-To run the generator, simply build the shadowJar and follow the usage instructions:
+To run the generator, simply build the shadowJar (`./gradlew shadowJar`) and follow the usage instructions:

 ```
 usage: SongPlayGenerator [-c <controller-uri>] [-h] [-k] [--max-xput